-The intellectual and judgmental skill essential for acceptable teaching is more open to interpretation than class management techniques.
-However, the following items are presented as constructive suggestions for improving teaching on our campuses
+Although the intellectual and judgmental skills essential for acceptable teaching are more open to interpretation than class management techniques, the following items are presented as constructive suggestions for the improvement of teaching.

-1. Content, assignments, and approach reasonable to the level, aims, and nature of the course.
+- Content, assignments, and approach should be keyed to the level, aims, and nature of the course.

-5. Testing and grading practices relate directly to course content and assignments.
+- Testing and grading practices should relate directly to course content and assignments.

-1 It is largely the responsibility of the administration to identify the problem area in communication skills through appropriate screening procedures and when complaints are raised concerning faculty.
-A plan for faculty improvement should be prescribed and then appropriate class assignments be made for the faculty member involved.
+- Methods of communication should be appropriate to the level of students and subject matter of the course.
+It is largely the responsibility of the Chair to identify a problem area in an instructor’s communication skills through appropriate screening procedures and in response to complaints made against an instructor.
+A plan for faculty development should be prescribed and then appropriate class assignments made for the instructor.